A Tie-breaking based Local Search Algorithm for Stable Matching Problems: Experiments

-Similarly, the modified HRT generator accepts five parameters: the number of residents ($n$), the number of hospitals ($m$), the probability of incompleteness ($p1$), the probability of starting a tie ($p2$), and the random generator of the tie length ($g$).
+Similarly, the modified HRT generator accepts five parameters: the number of residents ($n$), the number of hospitals ($m$), the probability of incompleteness ($p_1$), the probability of starting a tie ($p_2$), and the random generator of the tie length ($g$).
 Experimental results indicate that HRT problems with capacities uniformly distributed among hospitals present a greater challenge compared to those with randomly allocated capacities \citep{HR}.
 Therefore, the capacity is uniformly distributed among hospitals in the HRT instances.

 To evaluate the efficacy of various algorithms in addressing the MAX-SMTI and MAX-HRT problems, we categorize the problems into two sizes: small and large.
-For the large-sized problems, we set a high value for $p1$ to generate more challenging instances.
+For the small-sized problems, we select values of $p_1$ that result in instances which are difficult to solve by simply applying the GS algorithm with randomly broken ties.
+For the large-sized problems, we set a high value for $p_1$ to generate more challenging instances.
 We systematically vary parameters across both problem sizes, with the configurations detailed in Table \ref{tab:problem-configurations}.
-In this table, parameters are presented with specific ranges and intervals.
-For instance, the notation ``0--0.9 (0.1)'' indicates values ranging from 0 to 0.9 in increments of 0.1.
-Additionally, the use of commas, such as in ``$\text{Geom}(p2), \text{Geom}(1-p2)$'', denotes an alternative parameter set being considered for the parameter.
-We define each unique combination of $n,m,p1,p2$, $g$ as a \textit{configuration}.
+Furthermore, we conduct scalability experiments to assess how the performance of our algorithms scales as the input size increases from 1,000 to 10,000, with the configurations provided in Table \ref{tab:problem-configurations-scalability}.
+In these two configuration tables, parameters are presented with specific ranges, intervals, or formulas.
+For instance, the notation ``0.7--0.9 (0.1)'' indicates values ranging from 0.7 to 0.9 in increments of 0.1.
+The use of commas, such as in ``$\text{Geom}(p_2), \text{Geom}(1-p_2)$'', denotes an alternative parameter set being considered for the parameter.
+Additionally, the formula ``$(n-10)/n$'' represents a value that is computed based on $n$.
+We define each unique combination of $n,m,p_1,p_2$, $g$ as a \textit{configuration}.
 To ensure a robust evaluation, we generate 100 instances for each configuration.
 The randomly generated instances used in this study are available in the Science Data Bank repository, \href{https://www.scidb.cn/en/s/ZfauMn}{https://www.scidb.cn/en/s/ZfauMn}.